-Improving social services of community centres and local initiatives for refugees and host communities in Turkey
+Improving social services for refugees and host communities by supporting community centres and local initiatives

 Title: Improving Social Services for Refugees and Host Communities in Turkey by Supporting Community Centres and Local Initiatives – Community Centres and Local Initiatives Project (CLIP)

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ), Directorate General for European Civil Protection and Humanitarian Aid Operations (DG ECHO)